NREL/HPC/docs/Documentation/Development/Performance_Tools/ARM/map.md

 ## Program Setup
 ARM-MAP can show you how much time was spent on each line of code.
 To see the source code in MAP, you must use a version of your code that is compiled with the debug flag.
 For most compilers, this is `-g`.
 Note: You should not just use a debug build but should keep optimization flags `-O0` turned on when profiling.

 For more information, see the ARM-MAP documentation on getting started.
-In particular, if your program uses statically linked libraries, the map profiler libraries will not be automatically linked and you will need to do so yourself.
+In particular, if your program uses statically linked libraries, the MAP profiler libraries will not be automatically linked and you will need to do so yourself.

 Note: Ensure that your program is working before trying to run it in MAP